waynodiablo/Oystercard/pills/frontend_single_page_app.md

 ## Navigation

-How can a single page app have a navigation architecture (a web of different pages)?
+How can a frontend, single page app have a navigation architecture (a web of different pages)?

 ### URLs with hashes